andrew/ultimate-awesome/README.md

 - [awesome-hugging-face](https://github.com/awesomelistsio/awesome-hugging-face) - A curated list of awesome libraries, models, datasets, tutorials, and tools from and for the Hugging Face ecosystem.
 - [awesome-internet-freedom](https://github.com/awesomelistsio/awesome-internet-freedom) - A curated list of tools, platforms, organizations, and resources that support free, open, and secure access to the internet.
 - [awesome-ipfs](https://github.com/awesomelistsio/awesome-ipfs) - A curated list of awesome resources, tools, frameworks, and educational content related to the InterPlanetary File System (IPFS).
 IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open by enabling decentralized file storage and sharing.
-- [awesome-jamstack](https://github.com/awesomelistsio/awesome-jamstack) - A curated list of awesome tools, resources, services, and guides for building websites and apps with the JAMstack architecture.
 - [awesome-jekyll](https://github.com/awesomelistsio/awesome-jekyll) - A curated list of awesome tools, themes, plugins, and resources for Jekyll.
 - [awesome-journalism](https://github.com/awesomelistsio/awesome-journalism) - A curated list of high-quality tools, resources, and organizations for professional, investigative, data, and digital journalism.
 - [awesome-malware-analysis](https://github.com/awesomelistsio/awesome-malware-analysis) - A curated list of tools, resources, labs, and communities for analyzing, dissecting, and understanding malicious software.